offsideswap/black/test/integration/README.md

 TOKEN_AMOUNT=120000000000 python3 -m pytest --color=yes -x -olog_cli=true -olog_level=DEBUG -v -olog_file=vagrant/data/pytest.log src/py/token_refresh.py
 ```

-This creates a new blackchain account with 120000000000 tokens of each of the tokens in the whitelist.
+This creates a new offsideswap account with 120000000000 tokens of each of the tokens in the whitelist.

 ### To set up all test accounts with tokens: